Useful Learning Experiences: A Qualitative Study of Corporate Training in Brazilian Software Engineering: Method

 \subsection{Study Design}

 This study adopts a qualitative design grounded in Thematic Analysis \cite{terry2017thematic}.
-Data were collected through open-ended survey questions administered to Brazilian software engineering professionals and analyzed inductively, without predefined categories.
+Data were collected through open-ended survey questions administered to Brazilian software engineering professionals.
+Initial codes were generated from the data rather than from a predefined coding scheme; however, theme construction was inevitably informed by the research team's prior familiarity with Salas' framework.
+We therefore characterize the process as predominantly inductive in its coding stage but abductive overall, moving between the data and the interpretive lens of Section~\ref{subsection:salas-framework} rather than claiming theory-free induction.
+The implications of this stance are discussed further in Section~\ref{sec:limitations}.
 The qualitative and quantitative data were collected simultaneously through the same instrument, but the qualitative strand was analyzed and reported independently.